timothepearce/laravel-time-series-docs/docs/getting-started/make-a-model-projectable.md

 ## The Projectable trait

-When you want to make your model projectable, you must add it the `Projectable` trait to it:
+When you want to make your model projectable, you must add it the `Projectable` trait:

 ```php title="app/Models/MyProjectableModel.php" {6,10}
 <?php